 Harvest Moon: Light of Hope

-Harvest Moon is pretty much the OG of farming games, and while legal complications have spilt the series in half (with some of the games now releasing under the name Story of Seasons), that doesn’t change the fact that Harvest Moon: Light of Hope, is a fantastic mobile instalment in the series.
+Harvest Moon is pretty much the OG of farming games, and while legal complications have spilt the series in half (with games by the original developers now releasing under the name Story of Seasons), that doesn’t change the fact that Harvest Moon: Light of Hope, is a fantastic mobile instalment in the series.

 In this one, you play as somebody who washes ashore on an island with a harbour town.
 Once you’ve recovered, you start your own farm on the island and have to find certain artefacts to help you restore the power of nature in your new home.
 With farming, fishing, and mining to fill your time, plus a chance to revisit many characters from Harvest Moon: Skytree Village, there’s a lot to enjoy in Light of Hope.